sayan2002-github/WebBook/README.md

-# WebBook - An online Web Application for code editing, weather checking and other integrated features
+# WebBook - An online Web Page with multiple integrated Sytems | like - Online Code Editor, Keep Note's, Calcualtor etc.
-#####  A React Js web application with multiple integrated feature/applications 🔥🔥🔥🔥
+#####  This is a MERN stack web application with multiple integrated feature/applications. 🔥🔥🔥🔥

 ## Introduction
+• This is a group project where I contributed more than 80% both in frontend and backend of this web application.
+This project is created using
+MERN(Mongodb as database, Express js and Node Js as server side language and React Js as client side) tech stack.
+• It comes up with ‑ A online code editor for frontend development with simple HTML, CSS and JavaScript.
+The 2nd one is a calculator app that you can dynamically change into a scientific calculator.
+And the last one is a keep note app where you can keep your notes online and secure.
-It is an individual project created using React Js.
-There are three different editors for HTML, CSS and JavaScript.
-It also Comes up with an integrated calculator application to calculate accounts, that dynamically can also be changed from normal calculator to scientific calculator and vice‑versa.
-In the home page a weather app is present where one can simply search cities to check weather, wind speed etc. And also a beautiful clock is present to provide the valuable time that runs all (24x7) hour.
+• In the beautiful home page a weather app is present where one can simply search cities to check weather, wind speed etc. And also a beautiful clock is present to provide the valuable time that runs all (24x7) hours.

 ## Features
-1. A beautiful home page with an analog clock to provide time and weather application to provide weather of any cities.
-2. It's main attraction is the code editor where you can run your HTML, CSS and JavaScript code to create beautiful websites.
+1. For authetication it has a login and a signup page that you can use to login and to create acoount.
+2. For security purpose it also has forget password option.
+3. The first attraction is a weather checking interface according to the searched city.
+4. The second attraction is an online IDE for front-end development with simple HTMl, CSS and JavaScript.
+5. You can also download those HTMS, CSS and JavaScript file as a .html file in your localstorage.
-3. It also comes up with a calulator app that can be changed into scientific calculator also by just one click.
+6. It also comes up with a calulator app that can be changed into scientific calculator also by just one click.
+7. The final attraction is a kepp note application where you can keep your precious note online and secured.

 ## Still working on:
 1. Responsiveness (N.B. - this is not a responsive website yet!!).
-2. Backend design to provide login and signup features.
+2. Working on validation with Google and GitHub using FireBase.

 ## Technolgy and tools used
 1. React Js
+2. Express Js
+3. Node Js
+4. MongoDB
-2. Bootstrap 5.2
+5. Bootstrap 5.2
-3. JavaScript
+6. JavaScript
-4. NPM packages (like - code mirror, react-router etc.)
+7. NPM packages (like - code mirror, react-router etc.)
+8. FireBase

 ## Deployment
+#### This is just a front-end prototype not the full application
 To view my work please [Click Here](https://shiny-tartufo-922b70.netlify.app/)